Dynamical mass generation and critical behavior in pseudo-Proca quantum electrodynamics: Rainbow-quenched approximation

-In the continuum limit ($\Lambda\rightarrow\infty$), Eq.~\eqref{solution1} satisfies both the IR and UV boundary conditions for any value of \( \alpha \).
-This result implies that dynamical mass generation occurs in the rainbow-quenched approximation in the limit of an infinite cutoff, regardless of the value of \( \alpha \).
-This is a similar result found for PQED and QED$_4$~\cite{atkinson1987bifurcation,alves2013chiral}.
+Eq.~\eqref{eq:alpha_c_quenched} shows explicitly that increasing the pseudo-Proca screening parameter raises the threshold for chiral symmetry breaking.
+In other words, the Yukawa screening induced by $m$ suppresses dynamical mass generation, so that a larger coupling is required to sustain a non-trivial fermion gap.

-For the case of finite $\Lambda$, starting from Eq.~\eqref{solution1}, we find that the IR condition is satisfied for any value of \( \alpha \).
-However, when applying the UV condition, we identify two distinct regimes.
-For \( \alpha < \alpha_c \), the only solution satisfying the UV condition is \( \Sigma(p) = 0 \), indicating the absence of dynamical mass generation.
-For \( \alpha > \alpha_c \), \( \lambda_1 \) becomes a complex number, allowing us to write the solution as
+In the continuum limit $\Lambda\to\infty$, Eq.~\eqref{eq:gap_power_solution} satisfies both IR and UV boundary conditions for any value of $\alpha$, yielding dynamical mass generation regardless of the coupling constant.
+This result is consistent with QED$_4$~\cite{atkinson1987bifurcation} and PQED~\cite{alves2013chiral}.